Contact Form

 1. Mean squared error (MSE):

-The mean squared error is calculated by taking the average of square of the difference between predicted and actual values.
+The mean squared error is calculated by taking the average square of the difference between predicted and actual values.
 It is written as follows,

 Here y is the actual value, y^ is the predicted value and is the number of samples.
 MSE tells us how much the predicted values have deviated from the actual value.
 If the error is big then MSE will give a huge penalty.